 The Tour de France is the world's biggest annual sporting event.

-Basically, it's a huge bike race that takes place every summer.
-It goes right around France.
+Basically, it's a huge bike race around France!

-Twenty-two teams from right across the world are involved in the Tour, each has up to nine riders.
+Twenty-two teams from right across the world are involved in the Tour, with each having up to nine riders.

-The riders average around 25 miles-per-hour over the entire course but at some points they'll go a lot faster than that.
+The riders average around 25mph over the entire course but at some points they'll go a lot faster than that, sometimes over 70mph!

 Prologue: Each rider races against the clock in a short (usually under six miles) time trial.

-Individual time trial: Every man against the clock.
+Time trial: A race against the clock.
 Similar to a prologue but a little longer.
 These are shorter stages of around 30 miles (as opposed to 100-125 miles).
 Sometimes riders do it by themselves, sometimes they ride as a team

 The race was started by Henri Desgrange as a publicity stunt back in 1903.